FaceTime Like A Pro (eBook)

 1. Adaptive Power Mode

-It works alongside Low Power Mode and adjusts performance based on how you use your phone.
+It works in conjunction with Low Power Mode and adjusts performance according to your phone’s usage.
 If your battery usage spikes, it will slightly reduce performance or dim your screen to stretch out your charge.

 2. Improved Battery Graphs